What is the goverment’s small boats plan all about and how big is the asylum problem?

 And some of those trying to make it have already been beaten, abused and detained on their way to the UK.

-"If they send us away we will come back," Jaber, a 19-year-old Afghan told Sky News earlier this week when asked what he thought about the government’s new plan and whether,
+"If they send us away we will come back," Jaber, a 19-year-old Afghan told Sky News earlier this week when asked what he thought about the government’s new plan and whether it would work.

 "And if they send me to Rwanda, I haven’t committed a crime, so I will come back,” he added, speaking from a camp in northern France, where overnight temperatures hovered around zero.